witcheswhocode/CTA-code-challenge/README.md

-# CTA Code Test - Election API
+# Code Test - Election API

 # How to run on your system
 1. npm install